-Our South Africa experts can help you get the most of your holiday whether it is a stay in the cosmopolitan city of Cape Town, big game viewing in the Kruger National Park or a self drive golfing holiday along the famous Garden Route.
+Our South Africa experts can help you get the most of your holiday whether it is a stay in the cosmopolitan city of Cape Town; big game viewing in the Kruger National Park; or a self drive golfing holiday along the famous Garden Route.
 We have first hand knowledge of the country and when to see it at it’s best.

 Most first-time visitors head to Cape Town to start their explorations.
 This small, compact city is continually cited the world’s top tourist destination.
-Over shadowed by Table Mountain which is visible from every direction, but there is so much more to see and do here.
-The popular V&A Waterfront is another must-see tourist location, with its al fresco, quayside restaurants and shops.
+Over shadowed by Table Mountain which is visible from every direction, there is so much more to see and do here.
+The popular V&A Waterfront is a must-see tourist location, with its al fresco, quayside restaurants and shops.
 It is also home to the Cape Town Aquarium and the the newly opened Zeitz Museum of Contemporary Art Africa.

-There are a number of Wine regions mostly located in the Western Cape with the most famous being Stellenbosch and Franschhoek.
+There are a number of renowned Wine regions mostly located in the Western Cape with the most famous being Stellenbosch and Franschhoek.
 These can be visited as a day trip or enjoyed as part of a longer stay in the country.
 Visitors are welcomed to the cellar door tasting rooms which can be visited as part of a guided tour, self driving or one of the novel wine tasing tours that are on offer by horse-back, mountain bike, wine tram or even hot air balloon!

 Moving east from Cape Town is the whale-watching hot-spot of Hermanus.
-Southern Right whales come into shore to give birth and feed offerings tourists the opportunity to get quite close to these gentle giants.
+Southern Right whales come into shore to give birth and feed, offerings tourists the opportunity to get close to these gentle giants.
 You can take a boat out or even see them from the cliff tops in the town.
-The Hemmel en Aarde Valley (‘Heaven on Earth’) is a short drive from town, also known as the Hermanus Wine Route there are a number of excellent wine estates in this magnificent valley.
+The Hemmel en Aarde Valley (‘Heaven on Earth’) is a short drive from town, also known as the Hermanus Wine Route where there are a number of excellent wine estates in this magnificent valley.

 Continuing along the coast to Mossel Bay, this is the official start of the Garden Route which extends all the way to Port Elizabeth.
-Popular for a self-drive sightseeing to golfing holiday, the route is punctuated with small towns and villages offering B&B style accommodation, great food, stunning scenery and plenty of activities, not least of which is golf!
+Popular for a self-drive sightseeing or golfing holiday, the route is punctuated with small towns and villages offering B&B style accommodation, great food, stunning scenery and plenty of activities, not least of which is golf!
 George, Wilderness, Knysna, Plettenberg Bay and St Francis Bay are just some of the stop offs that are worthy for an overnight stay before you reach Port Elizabeth.

-Beyond ‘P.E’ as it is affectionately known are a number of excellent safari lodges which offer Big 5 game viewing and are non malarial.
-This area around Grahamstown is an excellent way to combine a good quality safari experience with a garden route discovery holiday.
+Beyond ‘P.E’ as it is affectionately known, are a number of excellent safari lodges which offer Big 5 game viewing and are non malarial.
+This area around Grahamstown is an excellent way to combine a good quality safari experience with a Garden Route discovery holiday.
 And when you are finished, drop off your hire car at Port Elizabeth Airport and fly home without having to double back to Cape Town.